explorerhq/sql-explorer/README.rst

     - Use $$paramName:defaultValue$$ to provide default values for the parameters.
 - **Schema Helper**
-    - /explorer/schema/ renders a list of your Django apps' table and column names + types that you can refer to while writing queries.
+    - /explorer/schema/<connection-alias> renders a list of your table and column names + types that you can refer to while writing queries.
 Apps can be excluded from this list so users aren't bogged down with tons of irrelevant tables.
 See settings documentation below for details.
     - This is available quickly as a sidebar helper while composing queries (see screenshot)
-    - Quick search for the tables/django models you are looking for.
+    - Quick search for the tables you are looking for.
 Just start typing!
     - Explorer uses Django DB introspection to generate the schema.
 This can sometimes be slow, as it issues a separate query for each table it introspects.
 Therefore, once generated,